Estuary

 • Data Quality Integration: Offers built-in data profiling and cleansing capabilities to ensure high-quality data throughout the integration process.

-• Strong monitoring and analytics: Similar to Informatica, Talend offers robust visibility into operations, providing strong monitoring and analytics capabilities.
+• Strong monitoring and analytics: Similar to Informatica, Talend offers robust visibility into operations and provides strong monitoring and analytics capabilities.

 • Scalable: Talend supports some large deployments and has evolved into a scalable solution.